Understand the basics of the Canadian marketplace

 The United States is Canada’s largest trading partner, serving as the top destination for Canadian exports, and the leading source of Canadian imports.
 In 2017 Canadian exports to the U.S. totaled $274.5 billion, and imports were valued at $259.2 billion.

 In 2015, U.S. trade with China surpassed trading levels with Canada, thus ending Canada’s decades-long tenure as America’s largest trading partner.
 However, Canada remained the United States’ largest goods export market during 2017, and the third largest source of imports.

 Despite this change in status, the two countries remain committed to building the trade relationship and removing barriers that impede the flow of goods.
-The North American Free Trade Agreement (NAFTA) has been an important catalyst for trade since taking effect in 1994.
-Among other things, NAFTA eliminates duties on domestically-produced goods traveling among the three signatory countries (Canada, Mexico and the United States).
-(NAFTA is currently being reevaluated by all three governments.
-Follow the Purolator blog for the latest news about NAFTA.)
+The North American Free Trade Agreement (USMCA) has been an important catalyst for trade since taking effect in 1994.
+Among other things, USMCA eliminates duties on domestically-produced goods traveling among the three signatory countries (Canada, Mexico and the United States).
+(USMCA is currently being reevaluated by all three governments.
+Follow the Purolator blog for the latest news about USMCA.)

 Canadian shoppers are expected to spend $43 billion on online sales during 2018, an increase of 25.3 percent over 2017 levels.
 This impressive increase will continue the steady rate of growth in online spending since 2010.
 E-commerce is expected to account for nine percent of all retail sales during 2018.